Descanonge/clementhaeck.com/content/_index.md

 I am a postdoc in oceanography at the [LOCEAN](https://www.locean.ipsl.fr/en "Laboratoire d'Océanographie et du Climat: Expérimentations et Approches Numériques") laboratory (<a href="https://www.ipsl.fr/en" title="Institut Pierre-Simon Laplace">IPSL</a>), in Paris.

-I work on the impact of sub-mesoscale fronts on the productivity and biodiversiy of phytoplankton (<a href={{< relref "/pages/work" >}} title="My work">My work</a>).
+I work on the impact of sub-mesoscale fronts on the productivity and biodiversiy of phytoplankton.
-Even more so than these scientific questions, I am particularly interested in developing the methodology to make such studies easier to conduct, to replicate and to share.
+Beyond these scientific questions, I am particularly interested in developing the methodology to make such studies easier to conduct, to replicate and to share.
-Hopefully, you will find libraries and tools that could be of use to you: [Products]({{< relref "/pages/products" >}} "Products").

 ## Contact